rfong/creative-coding/langmap/data/README.md

 ## Map phonemes to lat/lng

+Join the Phoible and Glottolog outputs to create a mapping from phonemes to latitude/longitude coordinates.
 ```
 python3 map_phonemes.py
 ```
 Output of this is `phoneme_latlng.json`.

-## Compressed data representation for web use
+## Further data preprocessing

-The above file is 3.87MB, which is a bit big.
-In addition, latitude and longitude data is stored at an unnecessary degree of precision for the low-resolution map (that is, unless I want to implement zoom in the future).
+The above file is 3.87MB, which is large for web use.
+In `langmap/_src`, I will do further preprocessing & compression that leverages the difference between the high-resolution lat/lng space and our low-resolution map representation.